kovacsmate88/Nginx-Flask-in-one-container-with-composer/README.md

 # Project Description

-This project aims to set up a Docker container using Docker Compose to run a Flask application with Nginx as a reverse proxy.
-The goal is to expose the Flask application on port 8080 and forward requests from Nginx to the Flask app running on port 5000.
-DO NOT USE THIS SOLUTION in real-life projects, because in this project I run Nginx and the Flask app in the same container only for the purpose of practice, but each container should focus on a specific task, making the application more flexible and maintainable.
+This project sets up a Dockerized environment for running a Flask web application behind an Nginx reverse proxy.
+The project uses Docker Compose to manage these services, aiming to follow best practices by running each service in its own container.

 ## Flask Application:

-The Flask application is a simple "Hello World" web application.
-It responds with a HTML message displaying "Hello World!" when accessed.
+The Flask application is a basic "Hello World" web app.
+When accessed, it responds with an HTML message that says "Hello World!".

 ## Docker Compose Configuration:

-The project utilizes Docker Compose to define and manage the services.
-The docker-compose.yml file defines two services: app and nginx.
+This project employs Docker Compose to define and run the services, making it easier to manage multi-container Docker applications.
+The docker-compose.yaml file outlines two services: app and nginx.

-The app service is built using the current directory as the build context, which includes the Flask application code.
-It installs the Python dependencies specified in the requirements.txt file and starts the Flask application using the CMD directive.
+- App Service: Built using the current directory as the build context, which includes the Flask application's code.
+This service installs Python dependencies from requirements.txt and starts the Flask app.

-The nginx service uses the official Nginx Docker image.
-It maps port 8080 on the host machine to port 80 inside the container, allowing access to the Nginx reverse proxy.
-The volumes directive mounts the nginx.conf file from the local directory to the Nginx container, configuring the reverse proxy settings.
+- Nginx Service: Utilizes the official Nginx Docker image.
+It maps port 8080 on the host machine to port 80 inside the container.
+The Nginx configuration (nginx.conf) for the reverse proxy is also mounted into the container.

 ## Nginx Configuration:

-The nginx.conf file contains the Nginx configuration that sets up the reverse proxy to forward requests from Nginx to the Flask application.
+The nginx.conf file houses the Nginx configuration that sets up the reverse proxy.
+The proxy forwards requests arriving at Nginx (port 80 inside the container) to the Flask application running on port 5000 inside its respective container.
-The configuration listens on port 80 and defines a location block that proxies all requests to the app service running on port 5000.

 ## Running the Application: